Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 to launch a provisioned MSK cluster.
 Note the default AWS region is `us-west-2 (Oregon)`, feel free to select a region you prefer to deploy the environment.

 Click `Next` at the `Create stack` page.
 Set the Stack name or modify the default value to customize it to your identity.
 Leave the default Kafka version as is.
-For `MSKSecurityGroupId`, we recommend to use the [default security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/default-custom-security-groups.html) in your VPC.
-In the drop-down menu, pick two different subnets, they can be either public or private subnets depending on the network layout of your VPC.
+For `Subnet1` and `Subnet2`, in the drop-down menu, pick two different subnets respectively, they can be either public or private subnets depending on the network layout of your VPC.
+For `MSKSecurityGroupId`, we recommend using the [default security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/default-custom-security-groups.html) in your VPC.
 Leave `TLSMutualAuthentication` as false and the jumphost instance type and AMI id as default before clicking
 `Next`.

 See below sample screen capture for reference.